 An ecological soil management plays an important part in the preservation and recovery of the environment.
 Therefore, we obtain all ingredients from organic farming.

-Soya beans can develop a strong root system, allowing them to grow and extricate the essential nutrients in poor soil.
-Furthermore, being a legume, soya is able to supply itself with nitrogen, which is an essential advantage in organic farming as artificial nitrogen fertilizer are forbidden.
-Therefore, soya beans enrich the crop rotation and promote soil fertility.
+Soybeans can develop a strong root system, allowing them to grow and extricate the essential nutrients in poor soil.
+Furthermore, being a legume, soy is able to supply itself with nitrogen, which is an essential advantage in organic farming as artificial nitrogen fertilizer are forbidden.
+Therefore, soybeans enrich the crop rotation and promote soil fertility.
 This strengthens organic farming.

 Traditional fertile seeds that have been improved over the years for cultivation in our latitudes as well as the skilled and dedicated accompaniment of the farmers lead to high-protein harvests.
 Nutrient-high fruits, good harvests, short distances: this leads to a resource-efficient tofu production.

 For more than ten years now, we have been obtaining our electricity entirely from renewable sources.
 Furthermore, we are continually looking for ways to reduce the amount of energy we use and to tap energy sources of our own.
 In 2001, our unique and eco-friendly refrigerating plant was completed and, at the same time, the expansion of our production area allowed us to realize a long-standing dream: the inauguration of our solar collector.
 The produced energy is fed into the public energy network.
 Since 2019, a new, highly efficient energy plant has been generating electricity and steam for our production.

 In cooperation with the TU München (Technical University Munich) we have determined, by taking the example of the Tofu Wiener, the carbon footprint of this product.
 With 0,79 kilogram CO2 per kilogram of Tofu-Wiener (ex factory), we could show a remarkably favorable carbon footprint for such a high-protein product.